-JERSEY CITY, N.J. -- Given the proximity to New York City and the past land use on the site where Liberty National Golf Club was constructed, the site of this week's Presidents Cup is a fairly unique setting to host a big-time golf event.
+JERSEY CITY, N.J. -- Given the proximity to New York City and the past land use on the site where Liberty National Golf Club was constructed, the site of the Northern Trust—and past Presidents Cup venue—is quite a setting to host a big-time golf event.

 This is a golf club built unlike most others, as these nine facts can attest.

-Yes, the cart paths are really worth more than $1 million.
-Unlike most golf-course cart paths made from asphalt or concrete, Belgian block pavers were imported for use here at LNGC.
+Yes, the cartpaths are really worth more than $1 million.
+Unlike most golf-course cartpaths made from asphalt or concrete, Belgian-block pavers were imported for use.
 Each paver was individually installed around the entire golf course, driving up the cost of construction and complexity of installing it.

 "You really don’t see that anywhere in the United States anymore," says Jon O'Donnell, the president of Heritage Links, which led construction at Liberty National.

 - 6 million cubic feet of sand and earth was imported for the golf course.
 To put that in perspective: Workers dumped 200 truckloads of dirt every day for two years straight to fill the site.
 That's a lot of soil.
-That sand was imported from the Jersey Shore, according to the owners Paul and son Dan Fireman.
+That sand was imported from the Jersey Shore, according to the owners, Paul Fireman and his son Dan.

 The land was used by the military in varying degrees during World War I and World War II.
 Ammunition and rail yards were on this site during WW1, and in WW2, Liberty National's land was actually used as a prisoner of war camp.
 How's that for unique?